One Thousand Years of Trouble: Recording

 Over a number of months, the band worked up the songs on the album in a Leeds rehearsal room.
 The versions of the songs played were relatively no-frills and bare compared to the final versions, and were described by Taylor as a "guitar/bass/samples kind of thing."
 Later on, Gray sat in on a session in order "to get the general vibe," and then he and the band set about recording demos of the songs in an expensive Leeds studio.
 Scrapped during these sessions was a work-in-progress between Taylor and Noel later described by the former as a stylistic fusion between the music of Sonic Youth and the Glitter Band with Tony Iommi-style guitar.

-Gray and the band then moved to Trident Studios, London, a studio they felt was sufficient enough as it was the recording place of many iconic 1970s glam rock albums.
+Gray and the band then moved to Trident Studios, London, a studio they felt was sufficient as it was the recording place of many iconic 1970s glam rock albums.
 They were joined by engineer Mark 'Spike' Stent and tape operator Steve Osbourne, and planned six weeks recording at Trident One and then another six weeks mixing the album at Trident Two.
 At the start of these sessions, they spent a decent amount of time experimenting with different sounds for each track, shaping the album's musical style.
 Having acquired three Akai S900 samplers, the band sampled television, films and sound libraries, as well as their own tracks.
 They had overrun their scheduled time at Trident One, so spent further time recording the album in Trident Two, which caused issues with budgeting.